 We do have a blog and soon to be website, and in introduction wanted to…Continue

 Our Chaste tree (Vitex agnus-castus) produces abundant spears of flowers each spring, attracting hundreds of bees.
 Later, green berries appear and dry through the summer on the tree.
-Winter winds shake the brown, dry seeds down,…Continue
+Winter winds shake the brown, dry seeds down, and invariably two or more sprout directly under the…Continue